You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 As a fractional CMO, you’re expected to juggle multiple responsibilities even though you might just work one to three days a week.
 This means you have to deliver the impact of a full-time CMO in a fraction of the time.

-For example, imagine you’re hired by a startup to increase their leads by 30% in six months, and you might be faced with a small team or a not-very-well-optimized tech stack.
+For example, imagine you’re hired by a startup to increase its leads by 30% in six months, and you might be faced with a small team or a not-very-well-optimized tech stack.
 With only a few days a week to work your magic, you might struggle to balance your strategy with the team’s execution.

 2. Difficulty integrating